espegun/AWS/how_to_boto3/README.md

 ## How does it work?
 ...

+`resource` is more high-level than `client`, use the former if possible.

 ## Setup
 In the AWS console, go to IAM and create a user with *Programmatic access* and possible the *AdministratorAccess* existing policy.
 You now have the `Access key ID`(user id) and the `Secret access key`(password).
 Install boto3 according to the instructions at the [repo](https://github.com/boto/boto3).